Privia: Keyboard action

 Throughout various incarnations, the key action has undergone several changes over time:

 Scaled Hammer Action (2003–2008 models)

 The original keyboard action, featuring a single or double sensors installed below the keybed.
 The weights are attached far back to the keys, giving it a slight resistance after the keys are released.
-It is also have a simulated weight in which lower notes are heavier than higher ones.
+It also has a simulated weight in which lower notes are heavier than higher ones.

 Tri-Sensor Scaled Hammer Action (2009–2011 models)

 Tri-Sensor Scaled Hammer utilizes three individual sensors for each keys, two installed below the key's base, and one installed slightly further back near the hammers.
-The hammers are also modified to have less resistance and swings back faster upon release.
-The three sensors ensures precision response and improved touch sensitivity compared to its predecessor.
+The hammers are also modified to have less resistance and swing back faster upon release.
+The three sensors ensure precision response and improved touch sensitivity compared to its predecessor.

 Tri-Sensor Scaled Hammer Action II (2012–present models)

 A revamped incarnation of the previous action.
 The triple sensors are now installed right below the key's base, while the hammers remain unchanged.
 Furthermore, this action even features unique keys with simulated synthetic ebony and ivory texture and the sensor's response can be digitally adjusted to match the playing style realistically.

 The Scaled Hammer Action II has been described as being harder, more substantial and heavier compared to the previous versions.
 It is also widely criticized for its characteristic knocking noises when played at medium to high velocities, and considered as being heavier than a generic acoustic piano keys.